Ruby

 About the Name Ruby

 Ruby is a girl name with English and American origins .
-The name means "deep red, the color of passion" in Latin .
+The name means "red, ruby-colored" in Old French .

 Is Ruby a boy or girl name?
 Ruby is used as both a girl and boy name.
 As a girl name, it ranks #63 in popularity.
 As a boy name, it ranks #5,424.
 Ruby is more commonly used as a girl name.